gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 ## Comparison Operators </a>

-In JavaScript, there are two types of comparison operators:

-1- Strict comparison

-2- Type-converting comparison (or Abstract)

 Comparison operators are used to compare its operands and evaluate down to a single Boolean value of either `True` or `False`.

 Comparison operator is also called binary operator because it requires two operands, one before the operator and one after the operator so, we can say that the comparison operator compares its operands and returns a logical value based on whether the comparison is true.The operands can be numerical, string, logical, or object values.